martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Inactive or disconnected numbers can't be ported.
 Given the chance that a port might be rejected, don't arrange any service terminations with your current service provider until all of your porting activity is complete.
 - In a full port, the service with your current service provider might be terminated automatically, but it's best practice to work with the service provider to audit and ensure account closure.
 - Any other services (like ISDN/Broadband etc.) associated with your porting phone numbers is automatically disconnected after the port is completed.
-If you would like to keep these services active with your current service provider, transfer those services to phone numbers that you don't plan to port to Microsoft.
+If you would like to keep these services active with your current service provider, transfer those services to phone numbers that you don't plan to port to Microsoft Teams Calling Plans.

 ### What happens after you submit a port order request